 Of course, you can always self-represent.
 However, there are challenges associated with this too.
 Some Judges are great at supporting self-represented individuals and others are not.
 With the increasing pressures on the family court system, the Judge’s patience can wear thin.
 What you consider to be crucial and relevant may not be.
 You may be over sharing information that could be more harmful for your case.
 Further, you may not be filling out the necessary documentation correctly.

 To this end, it is always worthy of having legal representation and the individualised advice of a family lawyer.
 Be open and honest with your lawyer about your budgetary constraints and ask how you can work alongside them to save money.
-Familiarise yourself with the Divorce Answered specialised tools which can help you prepare documents for your lawyer and then forward to your lawyer for advice and opinion.
+Familiarise yourself with the Divorce Answered specialised tools and resources which can help you prepare documents for your lawyer and then forward to your lawyer for advice and opinion.